truelyyours/RTFD/SCADA Cyber Range/SCADA - SNMP Reconnaissance.md

 The **hrSWRunName** MIB is a standard Management Information Base (MIB) that allows network administrators to monitor the resources of a host computer using SNMP.
 This MIB is used to retrieve the names of running processes on a host computer along with their Process IDs.
 The term **hrSWRunName** is formed by combining "Host Resources" (hr) and "Software Running" (SWRun), and the "Name" suffix indicates that this MIB returns the names of the running software on the target device.
 `snmpwalk -v 2c -c secret student hrSWRunName`
+# Network Information

+SNMP is a protocol that offers extensive information, and it is worthwhile for network administrators to invest time in exploring the available OIDs/MIBs to understand the information they can provide.
+In this step, network information related to the target device that was not previously accessible using the "public" community string will be retrieved.

+The **tcpConnLocalPort** MIB is a specific OID that enables network administrators to obtain information about open TCP ports on a network device.
+This MIB retrieves the local port numbers associated with active TCP connections on the target device.

+To retrieve a list of open TCP ports on the device, execute the following command:
+`snmpwalk -v 2c -c secret student tcpConnLocalPort`